Allison Payne

 Queer Ecologies, an undergraduate course in Ecology and Evolutionary Biology

-Queer & Trans Inclusive Field Summit
+Queer & Trans Inclusive Field Summit, founder and facilitator

 Oceanography’s Diversity Deficit, co-led with labmates Salma Abdel-Raheem and Milagros Rivera